Radnor Township, Pennsylvania: Public schools

 Pupils in Radnor Township attend Radnor Township School District.
 Radnor High School and Radnor Middle School are the sole public high and middle schools of the district.
 There are three elementary schools in the RTSD: Radnor Elementary School, Ithan Elementary School, and Wayne Elementary School.

 Private schools

 Archbishop John Carroll High School, a Roman Catholic High School in the Archdiocese of Philadelphia.
 Valley Forge Military Academy and College contains a boarding school program for seventh through twelfth grades.

 The Agnes Irwin School is an all-girls school for prekindergarten through twelfth grade.

 St. Katharine of Siena is a Catholic school in Wayne for students in kindergarten through eighth grade.

 The Hill Top Preparatory School is a school located in Ithan for students with learning disabilities in fifth through twelfth grade.
 Armenian Sisters Academy, an Armenian primary school, has a Radnor postal address but is located in Upper Merion Township.

 Colleges and universities

-Villanova University, Eastern University, and Cabrini University are located within Radnor Township.
+Villanova University (including the former Cabrini University) and Eastern University are located within Radnor Township.
 Valley Forge Military Academy and College operates a two-year junior college.